wisehockey/price_drop_notifier/README.md

-# Amazon Price Drop Notifier
+# Ecommerce Price Drop Notifier

-This script tracks price drops for a product on Amazon and sends a WhatsApp alert via Twilio.
+This script tracks price drops for a product on Ecommerce App and sends a WhatsApp alert via Twilio.

 ## Features
 - Scrapes the price of a product at a set interval.